Connect with others who understand.

 Difficulty Cutting Toenails

-Some people with MS struggle to cut their own toenails, including several MyMSTeam members.
+Some people with MS struggle to cut their toenails, including several MyMSTeam members.
 As one wrote, “I got a referral to a podiatrist because I told my doctor that I can no longer cut my toenails.
 So frustrating all the stupid things we took for granted!”
+(A podiatrist is a doctor who specializes in feet.)

 Another replied, “I was just struggling with my toenails today.
 Let me know if there’s a special toenail cutter that is available.”